edoyango/learngenomics.dev/docs/02-genomic-variation/02-single-nucleotide-variation.md

 The [dbSNP](https://www.ncbi.nlm.nih.gov/snp/) database is perhaps the most widely-used population frequency database.

+*EY notes: my understanding of this is that SNP's are less useful to analyze because they are more common - more common than the occurence of cancer.
+Hence, the argument is that because they are more common, they can't be the direct cause of cancer.
+But this doesn't exclude them from making the owner more susceptible.
+Oncogenesis is the process under which normal cells turn into tumor or cancer cells.*

 Determining which of the hundreds of thousands of possible SNVs are important in a particular disease is done by statistical association or through applying biological knowledge.
-Genome-wide association studies (**GWAS**) collect data from thousands of patient samples with the same disease and statistically compare their SNVs to those in a normal population.
-GWAS studies work well for common diseases that are well-defined and reliably diagnosed.
+Genome-wide association studies (**GWAS**) collect data from thousands of patient samples with the same disease and statistically compare their SNVs to those in a normal population. **GWAS studies work well for common diseases that are well-defined and reliably diagnosed**.
 This is especially true if the number of disease-causing variants is small.
 However, most diseases have many genetic variants that influence the disease.
-Importantly, GWAS studies only find variants that are linked to disease more closely than expected by chance.
+Importantly, **GWAS studies only find variants that are linked to disease more closely than expected by chance**.
 Very often these variants only indicate an interesting genomic location and do not themselves result in disease.

 One downside of GWAS studies is that they require a relatively large number of